+Course and Examination Fact Sheet: Autumn Semester 2021

+9,124: Selected Topics in Accounting

+ECTS credits: 6

+Overview examination/s

+(binding regulations see below)

+Decentral - examination paper written at home (in groups - all given the same grades) (50%)

+Decentral - Presentation (individual in groups - individual grades) (30%)

+Decentral - Active participation (20%)

+Attached courses

+Timetable -- Language -- Lecturer

+9,124,1.00 Selected Topics in Accounting -- Englisch -- Stenzel Arthur, Dinh Tami

+Course information

+Course prerequisites

+It is recommended that students of this course have passed the compulsory subject "8,102 Financial Reporting" and/or are acquainted with IFRS from another previous course.

+Learning objectives

-Course and Examination Fact Sheet: Autumn Semester 2020 9,124: Selected Topics in Accounting - the Master's Thesis Seminar ECTS credits: 6 Overview examination/s (binding regulations see below) Decentral - examination paper written at home with presentation (individual) (80%) Examination time: term time Decentral - Active participation (20%) Examination time: term time Attached courses Timetable -- Language -- Lecturer 9.124.1.00 Selected Topics in Accounting - the Master's Thesis Seminar -- Englisch -- Stenzel Arthur, Dinh Tami Course information Course prerequisites It is recommended that students of this course have passed the compulsory subject "8,102 Financial Reporting" and/or are acquainted with IFRS from another previous course.
-Learning objectives The aim of this course is to make students familiar with accounting research methods, to discuss current topics in international accounting and prepare them for conducting their own research project.
+The aim of this course is to make students familiar with accounting research methods, to discuss current topics in international accounting and prepare them for conducting their own research project.
 At the end of the course students should have gained in depth knowledge on what research in accounting at the international level means.
 The seminar serves also as an ideal preparation for writing a Master's Thesis in the area of accounting.

+Course content

-Course content This semester, the general topic will be on "Management-adjusted Earnings and Use of Social Media to Disseminate Financial Information".
-Students will be exposed to high-quality accounting research, where the focus will be on pro-forma earnings or non-GAAP earnings, which are often adjusted by management to exclude "one-time" effects, as well as on the role of the increasing use of social media channels to disseminate financial information.
+This semester, the general topic will be on "Sustainability Reporting".
+Students will be exposed to high-quality accounting research on one of the biggest global challenges, where the focus will be on sustainability reporting including integrated reporting, non-financial disclosures, sustainability assurance and the economic and real effects of such information.

 The seminar will start with an introduction into understanding and conducting accounting research, which equips students with the necessary information to summarize key factors of research papers and independently elaborate on their own designated topic.
 Students are guided to critically evaluate scientific papers based on the full array of research question, research design, methods, results, and implications for future research as well as practice (users/preparers of financial information, regulators etc.).

 In teams, students will prepare and hold a presentation and discussion of the literature assigned to them.
 The format is designed at encouraging critical thinking, problem solving and providing constructive critique, which is crucial both in academia and in the corporate world.
 After the presentation and discussion, each team will write a final seminar paper incorporating the presentation, feedback and the discussion outcome (10-14 pages, subject to change).

 In addition, during the block seminar days, special time will be devoted to the pitfalls of writing a Master's thesis.
 We will particularly focus on how to find a qualified research question, how to evaluate whether a reference should be cited or not, how to structure a good table of contents and other typical challenges when working on the thesis, e.g., data issues, reference management, etc. Students will gain first-hand insights on how to succeed best in the Master's thesis process.

 A few thoughts...